 We selected a variety of high-quality coding challenges that are appropriate for different levels of Python skill.
-All these exercises require students to use one or more fundamental Python concepts, practicing key skills and creative thinking.
-Many of these questions have multiple solutions; encourage your student to find more than one!
+All these exercises require students to use one or more fundamental Python concepts, practicing key skills, and creative thinking.
+Many of these kids coding questions have multiple solutions; encourage your student to find more than one!

 Discover the best Python exercises for kids

 Listed below are some of our favorite Python challenges.
 The questions will increase in difficulty, so newer Python students may wish to start in the first section, while more advanced coders may jump ahead.